ameseee/kwk-curriculum-site/web-app/lessons/box-model-display/index.md

 ### Default Browser Behavior

 One thing to note - you may have noticed that the browser provides some "built-in" margin and padding, just like it makes out `h1` elements larger and bolder than content in a `p` element.
-The browser does this to be helpful to developers who aren't going to use any CSS (think <a href="https://denver.craigslist.org/">Craigslist</a>), but it can become bothersome for developers like us, who really want to customize the look and feel of our pages.
+The browser does this to be helpful to developers who aren't going to use any CSS (think <a target="blank" href="https://denver.craigslist.org/">Craigslist</a>), but it can become bothersome for developers like us, who really want to customize the look and feel of our pages.
 So, at the top of every CSS file we write from here on out, we should include the following rule at the top of the page:

 ```css
 * {